 On October 2, 2017, UEX entered into a consulting agreement with Altastra Office Systems Inc. ("Altastra") to provide the services of Mr. Wylie Hui to act as the interim CFO to the Company at a set rate of \$7,500 per month plus GST.
-The agreement with Altastra will expire on November 30, 2018.
+Mr. Hui resigned as Interim CFO on the appointment of Ms. Evelyn Abbott as CFO on June 11, 2018, and continued to provide consulting services until July 31, 2018.